On transverse $R$-covered minimal foliations: The case of translation foliations and product -covered Anosov foliations

-Observe that $M^+(A)$ is a $K(\pi_1(M), 1)$, as $M(A)$, and therefore compact.
+Observe that $M^+(A)$ is a $K(\pi_1(M(A)), 1)$, as $M(A)$, and therefore compact.
 More precisely, $M^+(A)$ and $M(A)$ are homeomorphic since they are both irreducible closed $3$-manifolds with an incompressible surface (see \cite{Wald}).
 The fibration over the circle is actually quite easy to construct: it is the map induced by $(x, y, z) \mapsto \ln(|y-x|).$ Indeed, the level sets of this map are preserved by the abelian normal subgroup $H.$ Further details are left to the reader.

-More importantly, every factor defines a codimension $1$ foliation on $M^+(A).$ In other words, the fibers of the map $(x,y,z) \mapsto x$ are the leaves of a foliation $\wcF_x$ in $\Omega$ which is preserved by $\pi_1(M)$, hence defines a foliation $\cF_x$ in $M(A).$ One defines similarly foliations $\cF_y$ and $\cF_z.$ These three foliations are transverse one to the other.
+More importantly, every factor defines a codimension $1$ foliation on $M^+(A).$ In other words, the fibers of the map $(x,y,z) \mapsto x$ are the leaves of a foliation $\wcF_x$ in $\Omega$ which is preserved by $\pi_1(M(A))$, hence defines a foliation $\cF_x$ in $M(A).$ One defines similarly foliations $\cF_y$ and $\cF_z.$ These three foliations are transverse one to the other.
 The leaf spaces $\cL_x$ and $\cL_y$ of $\cF_x$ and $\cF_y$ are both canonically identified with $\cL^s$.
-It is not hard to check that they are both isotopic (in the sense of \S~\ref{sub.homotopic}) to $\cF^s.$
+It is not hard to check that $\cF_x, \cF_y$ are both isotopic (in the sense of \S~\ref{sub.homotopic}) to $\cF^s.$

-They are two foliations, each isotopic to $\cF^s$, and transverse one to the other.
+In summary, $\cF_x$ and $\cF_y$ are two foliations, each isotopic to $\cF^s$, and transverse one to the other.
 The intersection foliation $\cG_z = \cF_x \cap \cF_y$ is tangent to the fibers of the fibration over the circle defined above.
 More specifically they define in each of these tori a linear foliation without compact leaves - actually, $\cG_z$ is the strong stable foliation of the suspension Anosov flow.
 In particular $\cG_z$ has no closed leaves.

-The orbit space of $\wcG_z$ is the region of $\rrrr^2$ defined by $y > x.$ Observe that the action of $\pi_1(M)$ preserves the hyperbolic metric $\frac{dx^2 + dy^2}{(y-x)^2}$.
+The orbit space of $\wcG_z$ is the region of $\rrrr^2$ defined by $y > x.$ Observe that the action of $\pi_1(M(A))$ preserves the hyperbolic metric $\frac{dx^2 + dy^2}{(y-x)^2}$.
 It follows that $\cG_z$ is transversely hyperbolic.
 It is the example 6 in the classification of Y. Carri\`ere of Riemannian flows in dimension $3.$ (section I. D of \cite{Car}).